 As a shareholder, you have the right to vote your shares on all matters that come before the meeting.
 Your vote is important and we facilitate voting by allowing you to vote by proxy at any time prior to the meeting.
-We encourage you to do so and have enabled voting on the Internet, by phone, or by mail.
-You can also vote by attending the virtual meeting by logging in online at http://web.lumiagm.com/216420437.
-Please refer to the instructions in the section titled How To Attend the Virtual Meeting beginning on page 9 in the accompanying Management Information Circular for further details.
+We encourage you to do so and have enabled voting online, by phone, or by mail.
+You can also vote by attending the virtual meeting by logging in online at https://web.lumiagm.com/233039346.
+Please refer to the instructions in the section titled How to attend the virtual meeting beginning on page 9 in the accompanying Management Information Circular for further details.

 The circular provides details about all matters that come before the meeting, such as information about our director nominees and their compensation, our auditor, our corporate governance practices, and our executive compensation program.
-Further information regarding the meeting, together with copies of this letter and all of our meeting materials are available on our website at stantec.com and under our profile on SEDAR at sedar.com and on EDGAR at sec.gov.
+Further information regarding the meeting, along with a virtual meeting guide and all of our meeting materials are available on our website at stantec.com and under our profile on SEDAR at sedar.com and on EDGAR at sec.gov.

 Please return your voting instructions as soon as possible to ensure that your vote is recorded.
 Thank you for your continuing support.